gbonfant/gbonfant.github.io/_posts/2015-01-27-conditional-gems.markdown

 and no consensus is achieved.
-And although there's no official way of conditionally adding gems to Bundler a `Gemfile` is nothing more than a ruby file, hence arbitrary ruby code can be executed freely.
+And although there's no official way of conditionally adding gems to Bundler a `Gemfile` is nothing more than a ruby file, hence ruby code can be executed freely.

-The problem with RubyGem is that `require`ing pry or any of its cousins causes the IDE to blow up.
+The problem with RubyMine is that `require`ing pry or any of its cousins causes the IDE to blow up.

 With these two pieces of information we can update the `Gemfile`